 The U.S. Postal Service Office of Inspector General (OIG) audits Postal Service programs to help determine whether they are efficient and cost-effective and has the authority and responsibility to investigate workers’ compensation fraud involving Postal Service employees.
 Such investigations help protect Postal Service funds by detecting, deterring, and reducing health care fraud.

 Our objectives were to assess the Postal Service’s administration of workers’ compensation claims and identify opportunities to reduce these costs by implementing best practices.
 This report responds to a request from the Postal Service’s vice president and controller.

-We assessed the Postal Service’s administration of workers’ compensation claims to identify opportunities to reduce these costs by implementing best practices.
-For the 2012 billing period, the Postal Service incurred more than $1.3 billion in workers’ compensation costs and paid more than $68 million in administrative fees―an increase of more than 25 and 23 percent, respectively, since the 2009 billing period.
-We found that management did not consistently determine staffing levels and has reduced the number of staff significantly since 2009.
-Some health and resource management personnel were used for collateral duties, and nurses were not fully used in case management.
+Postal Service management needs to improve their administration of workers' compensation claims.
+Management did not consistently determine staffing levels and has reduced the number of staff significantly since 2009.
+Additionally, some health and resource management personnel were used for collateral duties and nurses were not fully used in case management.
 Further, specific performance measures did not exist nor did personnel receive adequate training.